zencoder/zencoder-rb/README.markdown

 * __Using header authentication by default.__ Zencoder has always allowed the passing of the API key as an HTTP header (`Zencoder-Api-Key`), but in this library we've traditionally merged it in with your requests.
 In at least one case this would result in messy deserialization and serialization of parameters.
 Using this alternative authentication method clears up this problem.
 * __Some actions only work on future versions of the API.__ See the section titled `APIv2` below.
 * __Now defaults to API v2.__ If you'd like to continue using API v1, you should change the base_url as outlined in the section titled `APIv2` below.
+* __The Zencoder SSL CA chain is now bundled.__ Previously when you used the default HTTP backend (Net::HTTP), we would try to detect the CA path on your system and use it.
+This led to some frustration for some users and was generally unreliable.
+We now bundle our SSL CA chain in the library which should make integration easier.
+Please note that if you were using `Zencoder::HTTP::NetHTTP.root_cert_paths` or `Zencoder::HTTP::NetHTTP.skip_setting_root_cert_path`, they have been removed.

 ## APIv2